 The Power of Your Domain

-Every small business owner has to establish awareness among their customer base and provide a place where business can be transacted.
-To be viewed as a real business, a company used to need a building with a sign out front that clearly stated the name of the company.
+Every small business owner has to establish awareness among their customer base and provide a place to transact business.
+To be viewed as a real business, a company used to need a building with a sign out front that clearly stated the company’s name.
 Today the building has been replaced with a website, and the company’s domain name is the “sign out front.”

 Your domain name is also the key to professional communication with your customers.
 Hosting companies offer email services that allow you to incorporate your domain into your business email address, like [email protected]